Polymer/old-docs-site/app/2.0/start/toolbox/deploy.md

 1. [Sign up for an AppEngine account](https://cloud.google.com/appengine).

 1. [Open the project dashboard](https://console.cloud.google.com/iam-admin/projects)
-and create a new project
+and create a new project.

     * Click the Create Project button.
     * Type a project name.